Battle Arena Toshinden (OVA): Release

 In the North America market, Central Park Media released the anime on VHS in two versions: an uncut version and an edited PG-13 version, with the latter omitting the nudity and graphic content of the former.
 The Region 1 DVD releases are of the uncut version only.
+It was released on LaserDisc in Japan.

 The theme song performed by Kyōko Hikami, titled "Makenaide!
 Fly Away!", was issued as a single by Sony Music on May 22, 1996.

 Reception

 Mike Toole of Anime Jump said: "Overall, Toshinden is a fighting-game OVA with a rotten story, good animation that turns bad halfway through, and a writing team that has no idea what to do with the characters."
 THEM Anime Reviews wrote: "Whenever I make a statement that "so-and-so" is the worst anime I have ever seen, along comes something that blows it completely out of the water in terms of badness."
 Anime on DVD said: "Overall, I'd say this disc is for completists (like myself) only, or true fans of the game."
 In their review for a re-release they wrote: "Toshinden has earned itself a place in history though, for better or worse.
-It’s one of the least surprising titles to get a rerelease considering its origins and how much has changed since then.
-But it’s still not a title that I’d really recommend unless you’re still living in the mid 90’s."
+It's one of the least surprising titles to get a rerelease considering its origins and how much has changed since then.
+But it's still not a title that I'd really recommend unless you're still living in the mid 90's."